Bard College - Master of Arts in Teaching Program, New York

 One year (full time) or two years (part-time).
 The program begins in June and runs through the following May.

-Application form, personal statement, resume, official transcripts, 3 letters of recommendation, Official GRE Scores.
+Application form, personal statement, resume, official transcripts, 3 letters of recommendation.

 Fellows check the box stating that they are applying as a Coverdell fellow.
 Application fee is waived for all Fellows prior to the application being submitted.